 The citizenship ceremony is the final step in becoming an Australian citizen.
 Local councils conduct most citizenship ceremonies on behalf of the Department of Home Affairs.

 City of Gold Coast holds citizenship ceremonies throughout the year.
-The Department of Home Affairs manage and allocate who attends the citizenship ceremonies.
-Home Affairs issues candidates' names about 6 weeks before a ceremony.
+The Department of Home Affairs manages and allocates who attends the citizenship ceremonies.
+Home Affairs issues the City with candidates' names about 6 weeks before a ceremony.
 The City then posts invitations advising candidates of their ceremony details.

-It can take 3-6 months to attend a citizenship ceremony after being approved for Australian citizenship.
+It can take 6 to 12 months to attend a citizenship ceremony after being approved for Australian citizenship.

-For more information contact the Department of Home Affairs on 13 18 80.
-They can help with citizenship enquiries, including ceremony dates.
+For more information visit the Department of Home Affairs website or contact them on 13 18 80.